As a styling exercise the BMW R nineT Scrambler has a lot of appeal, but how does it perform and will it actual scramble?

 After a week of running to the cafe, up the mountain, around town, out on the highway and into the bush with some tricky single-track thrown into the mix, I think I’ve found the perfect compromise tool for almost all occasions.

-It’s not tall and heavy like a GS, it’s not a race-track machine like the SS and it’s not an all-day tourer like the RT.
+It’s not tall and heavy like a GS, it’s not a race-track machine like the S 1000 RR and it’s not an all-day tourer like the RT.

 Instead, the R nineT Scrambler is a stylish machine that is comfortable in most situations and will allow you to do some exploring on Australia’s many unsealed roads.